What is a Corporate Video?

-Focus on the benefits for your customer.
+Focus on the benefits for your customers.

 The trick to creating a successful corporate video is creating one that resonates with customers.
 Listing features is informative, but it doesn’t help your audience see how your product or service is right for them.
-Illustrating the benefits is the effective approach.
+Illustrating the benefits is an effective approach.
 In other words, show, don’t tell.